Gorilla-Lab-SCUT/Fantasia3D/README.md

 # Update log
 **Please pull the latest code to improve performance!!**
+- (2023.08.06)
+  - Add a tip to improve the realism of appearance.
 - (2023.08.05)
   - Fix the bug about the same seed between different gpus, which may not accelerate convergence.
   - Add a part for directly performing UV padding in the code, so there is no need for additional operations in the blender.